 update: my boss is angry that I lied about the reason for my vacation by Alison Green on December 16, 2021 It’s “where are you now?” month at Ask a Manager, and all December I’m running updates from people who had their letters here answered in the past.
 We have so many updates this year that I’m going to be posting six to seven times a day for the next several weeks — so keep checking back throughout the entire day.
 Remember the letter-writer whose boss was angry that she lied about the reason for her vacation?
 Here’s the update.
 Thank you for your advice and the advice of the readers!
 I really appreciated it.
 As an avid reader of your site, I love hearing updates from writers so thought I would include mine.
 I updated some in the comments, but wanted to include more info.
 While some in the comments were speculating that the friend I told was the one who told my boss about my vacation, this was not the case.
 I found out shortly after that my boss’s best friend on campus was following me on Instagram and I hadn’t checked to see if any other coworkers were following my account before making it private.
 This was how my boss discovered that I was elsewhere.
 Throughout the rest of the week, my boss ignored me and when she did talk to me, she talked down to me like I was a toddler.
 Once she cooled down, things went back to normal however I knew that I wanted to look for a new opportunity.
 Before this incident, I had been looking for a new position for a multitude of reasons.
 There was no room for advancement unless my boss retired (which she kept putting off), she wouldn’t train me on the managerial responsibilities I would need once she retired even though I asked multiple times, there were many lulls where I wouldn’t have any work and she wouldn’t assign me anything even though I would ask, the work she did give me wasn’t challenging/enough to fill the day, and the year before I had found out that this role had immense turnover with me being the longest in the role for the past decade.
 This incident was the last straw for me and I really dug in on my job search.
 This past summer, I had applied to a couple of graduate programs in the country where my boyfriend at the time lived in case things were to work out between us.
 Unfortunately, we broke up shortly after our trip, however the programs that I had applied for were in a field that I’ve been wanting to transition into for a while, so I continued to pursue those opportunities.
 Last week, I found out that I had been accepted to one of these programs and knew that this would be an amazing opportunity, even though I was no longer with my partner, and decided to attend.
 Things have been a bit of a whirlwind since I’ve put in my notice, but it’s exciting knowing that at the end of the semester I’ll be pursuing a new field that will open a lot of doors career wise!
 P.S.
 There’s been a bit of turnover since the beginning of the year and after talking to a few other teachers, I’ve found that others have had similar issues with our administration and that it’s highly possible for there to be more turnover at the end of the year.
 They all told me I’m leaving at the right time!
-You may also like:my boss is angry that I lied about the reason for my vacationmy boss thinks I need a better reason to take vacation daysthe worst boss of 2017 is... { 44 comments }
+You may also like:my boss is angry that I lied about the reason for my vacationmy boss thinks I need a better reason to take vacation daysboss wants us to do early-morning and evening meetings so he can attend from his vacation { 44 comments }

 Pumpernickel Princess* December 16, 2021 at 1:16 pm I’m so glad to hear that you’re moving on to an exciting new opportunity, OP!
 I’ve been in a similar (but not work related) secret-relationship-in-a-catholic-setting situation before (and I’m not even catholic!
 But my secret girlfriend was…) and oy gefreakinvey was it rough, so I really empathized with your original letter.
 Safe travels and I wish you all the best in your new career!